-I was only at Tiwn for the last two days and I got to head up one of the many moderate summits that ring the lakes.
+I was only at Twin for the last day but I got to head up one of the many moderate summits that ring the lakes.
 I always thought it would be fun to spend a week at the lakes and do a combination of backpacking and base camping, using the base camp days to check out some peaks.

-Well this winter I figured, why not?
-Let's do it!
+Well I figured, why not - let's do it!
 And so the Twin Lakes Summit Ramble was born.
-This will be a six day trip with a landing at lower Twin and pickup at upper Twin Lakes.
+This will be a 7 day trip with a landing at lower Twin and pickup at upper Twin Lakes.
 We're calling it a ramble because we're going to be footloose on this one with no hard and fast itinerary.
 So the attitude will be relaxed.

 We'll setup our first camp on lower twin, pull out the maps and see what looks like fun and just make up a route and plan as we go.